Diagnosing and Preventing Instabilities in Recurrent Video Processing: Stability in recurrent video processing

 \subsection{Diagnosis}

-Consider a \emph{trained} recurrent video processing model $(\phi_w,\psi_w)$.
-Proving that it is \emph{BIBO unstable} can be easy: one simply needs to find an \emph{unstable sequence}, i.e. an input sequence $\{x_t\}_{t= 0}^\infty$ such that the corresponding output sequence $\{y_t\}_{t= 0}^\infty$ diverges.
-Proving that the model is \emph{BIBO stable}, however, is hard: one needs to perform an exhaustive search over the (infinite) set of valid inputs, and check that none of them are unstable.
+Consider a \emph{trained} recurrent video processing model $(\phi_w, \psi_w)$.
+A prerequisite to use it in real-world applications is to determine whether it is stable or not.
+Unfortunately, proving that a model is \emph{BIBO stable} is difficult: in principle, this requires to perform an exhaustive search over the (infinite) set of valid inputs, and check that none of them are unstable.
 Alternatively, one could try to show that the model is \emph{Lipschitz stable} instead.
-Unfortunately, computing the Lipschitz constant for a neural network is, in general, NP-hard~\cite{scaman2018lipschitz}.
+However, computing the Lipschitz constant for a neural network is, in general, NP-hard~\cite{scaman2018lipschitz} and therefore intractable.

-In practice, one realistic approach is to run the model on a very long video sequence and observe possible instabilities---effectively performing a \emph{random search} for unstable sequences over the set of valid inputs---but it is not clear which video sequence should be used and how long the search should last before one can reliably conclude that the recurrent model is, indeed, stable.
-As Figure~\ref{instabilities} shows, this is not a trivial question: instabilities do not occur after the same number of frames on all video sequences and it can easily take more than a thousand frames before an instability occurs.
-At the same time, guaranteeing stability is a fundamental safety concern in any real-world deployment.
+In practice, one realistic test is to run the model on hours of video data and report possible instabilities---effectively performing a \emph{random search} for unstable sequences over the set of valid inputs.
+When an unstable sequence is found, this test constitutes a formal guarantee that the model is unstable.
+When no unstable sequence is found, however, nothing can be concluded with certainty: the model could be stable, or the search could simply have failed.
+It is not clear what type of input data should be used and how long the search should last before concluding reliably that the model is, indeed, stable.
+As Figure~\ref{instabilities} shows, these are not trivial questions: instabilities do not occur after the same number of frames on all video sequences and it can easily take more than a thousand frames before an instability occurs.